Complete Guide to Aloe Vera Care in the USA: Uses, Growing,…

 What are the Universal Principles of Aloe Vera Care?

 Before distinguishing between indoor and outdoor care, certain fundamental principles apply to all Aloe Vera plants, irrespective of their location.
 Adhering to these foundational elements is crucial for a thriving plant.
+These core tenets cover essential environmental factors and cultural practices that mimic Aloe Vera's natural habitat.
+Getting these basics right lays the groundwork for successful cultivation.

 1. Light Requirements: The Sun Lover